-Who conducts the MIT Sloan MBA interview?
+Who conducts the interview?

 Many other business schools have a blind interview process.
 Not MIT Sloan.
-All nterviewers are members of the admissions committee—not alumni or students—and therefore will have reviewed your application before meeting you.
+All interviewers are members of the admissions committee—not alumni or students—and therefore will have reviewed your application and watched your video before meeting you.

 Candidates should come armed with stories and experiences not already touched upon in the application or essays.
 These stories should convey your passions and interests.
 Applicants should have a well-rounded suite of examples ready to deliver as answers.
 They should also have a level of detail and depth for each of their examples that will satisfy a more inquisitive admissions interviewer.

 Besides focusing on the quality of an applicant’s answers, the admissions committee is also evaluating your potential fit.
 Here, you need to combine your research and a clear understanding of your profile strengths to deliver nuanced and impactful answers.

 “At MIT Sloan, we’re looking to create a diverse class of students,” Levenson says.
 “There is no one size fits all.”